How to Tell a Story in Film and Video With Colour Grading in DaVinci Resolve

 Storytelling With Colour Grading in DaVinci Resolve

 Natural colour reinforces story, but sometimes you need a stronger touch.
 Stylised colour is a strong cue for your audience about the kind of story they’re watching.
-Strong colour grading can do a lot to create the tone of a story and to help the viewer suspend disbelief, but it’s very easy to too far.
+Strong colour grading can do a lot to create the tone of a story and to help the viewer suspend disbelief, but it’s very easy to go too far.
 In this lesson, you’ll see some examples of stylised colour grading plus a breakdown of exactly what goes into creating these.

 The Steps to Stylised Colour Grading